St. Mary's College of Baliuag: History

 On December 12, 2012, Feast of Our Lady of Guadalupe, the school celebrated its Centennial Jubilee.
 On the same day, SMCB was consecrated to our Lady.

 Physical improvements done during the centennial year included the putting up of the school museum and Mother Ignacia cornerstone; improvement of the school façade, expansion of the school chapel, transfer of the Guidance and Testing Center, Registrar and Cashier’s offices to the ground floor of Mother Ignacia Building.
 The High School TLE Laboratory was also renovated.
 St. Mary’s College of Baliuag, trusting in God’s providence, has continued to ignite the three (3) Ignacian core values of faith, excellence and service as it journeys beyond its first 100 years.

 For school year 2012-2013, the school underwent another major change.
 With the implementation of an institutionalized management and supervision system, an Integrated Basic Education Department was born where there is only one Principal, Academic Coordinators and Subject Area Coordinators for both departments.
 The same school year also saw the implementation of the K to 12 curriculum in Grades 1 and 7.

 In June 2013, air conditioning units (ACUs) were installed in all classrooms and learning centers.
 Exterior painting of the buildings was also done.
 With the school’s adoption of the GENYO E-Learning Management System to replace the CISCO Program, a new computer laboratory was added for the purpose.
 The high school computer laboratory was moved to the 2nd floor of St. Joseph building.
 A new program, Bachelor of Science in Tourism Management (BSIT), was offered in the College Department.

-School Year 2014-2015 was marked by the following milestones: 1) The PAASCU Resurvey of the Integrated Basic Education Department on October 23–24, 2014 and the eventual granting of another five-year reaccredited status until 2019; 2) The granting of ISO 9001:2008 Certificate by TUV Rheinland from May 2015 until May 2018; 3) The Department of Education’s (DepEd) granting of the provisionary permit for SMCB’s Senior High School Program (SHSP) which would be offered beginning SY 2016-2017.
+School Year 2014-2015 was marked by the following milestones: 1) The PAASCU Resurvey of the Integrated Basic Education Department on October 23–24, 2014 and the eventual granting of another five-year reaccredited status until 2019; 2) The granting of ISO 9001:2008 Certificate by TÜV Rheinland from May 2015 until May 2018; 3) The Department of Education’s (DepEd) granting of the provisionary permit for SMCB’s Senior High School Program (SHSP) which would be offered beginning SY 2016-2017.
 Physical improvements included the merging of the Basic Education and College libraries; a provision for a satellite canteen and a multi-purpose hall at the Sacred Heart Building; a wellness center and Kid’s Care room in the ground floor of Holy Family Building.
 CCTV cameras were also installed in strategic places for security and monitoring purposes.

 In school year 2015-2016, SMCB welcomed Sr. Ma.
 Paula G. Adaoag as its third President.

-On November 7, 2016, SMCB was formally awarded its ISO 9001:2008 Certificate by TUV Rheinland.
+On November 7, 2016, SMCB was formally awarded its ISO 9001:2008 Certificate by TÜV Rheinland.
 The College Department opened a two-year Teacher Certification Program (TCP) and the Bachelor in Tourism Management was given government recognition by the Commission on Higher Education (CHED).